Girv98/asca-rust/doc/doc-web.md

 ## Debugging
 ### Word Tracing
-The evolution of a certain input word can be shown using the trace dropdown above the input box.
-This outputs each rule that is applied to the word and how the word changes due to it.
+The evolution of a given input phrase can be shown using the trace dropdown above the input box.
+This will output each rule that is applied to the phrase and how the phrase changes due to it.
+The applied rule blocks are also highlighted for easier discernment.

 ### Unknown Segments
 When ASCA is unable to represent a given segment, `�` will be printed in its place.
 If this occurs, a table of each unique unknown segment and its